Architecture

 Section titled “Schemas”Three application schemas live inside one Supabase Postgres database (per ADR-032):

-core— substrate contract tables (event outbox, deployments registry, retention registry, embedding profile, user mirror, shared lookups)worlds—spectral.worldstables (rules, rule candidates, world models, eval corpus, world cards, provenance, World Agent memory)platform—spectral.platformtables (scans, change sets, evaluation results, scan traces, failure clusters, Spectral Agent memory, Operations Agent memory)
+core— substrate contract tables (event outbox, deployments registry, retention registry, embedding profile, user mirror, shared lookups)worlds—spectral.worldstables (rules, rule candidates, world models, action modules, source materials, distillation runs, World Model Cards, two-dimensional provenance, World Agent memory, operator-action audit)platform—spectral.platformtables (decision records, audit chain entries, override-pattern signals, System Card snapshots, conversation persistence)

 public is reserved for Supabase-managed content — no app tables in public. auth, storage,